 The Medical Assisting Program is designed to prepare medical assistants who are competent in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains to enter the profession in a variety of medical/healthcare environments.
 Medical assistants are the central figures in promoting and maintaining cooperative relationships between patients and physicians.
-Program course work involves both administrative and clinical procedures.
-After graduating from the program, you will be prepared to take vital signs, medical histories, and perform basic laboratory procedures, while also engaging in the administrative duties of scheduling appointments, receiving patients, managing medical records, and handling telephone calls.
+Program coursework involves both administrative and clinical procedures.
+After graduating from the program, you will be prepared to take vital signs, and medical histories, and perform basic laboratory procedures, while also engaging in the administrative duties of scheduling appointments, receiving patients, managing medical records, and handling telephone calls.
 Graduates are eligible to take the national board examination which qualifies students to work in all 50 states as a Certified Medical Assistant.
 The Medical Assisting Program at Zane State College has a 100% job placement and 100% certification exam passage rate for the year 2020 and a five-year average graduate and employer satisfaction rate of 100 percent.

 The Zane State College Medical Assisting program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP), 25400 US Highway 19 North, Suite 158, Clearwater, FL 33763, 727-210-2350, (www.caahep.org) upon the recommendation of the Medical Assistant Educational Review Board (MAERB).

 According to the U.S. Bureau of Labor Statistics, medical assisting is one of the fastest-growing occupations.
 Job opportunities involve many employment settings such as physicians’ offices, clinics, hospitals, and outpatient or ambulatory settings.
 Certified Medical Assistants are clinically trained to assist in outpatient medical procedures, office administration, and interaction with patients.